kajaste/pychoir/README.md

         return ''
 ```

+If your custom matcher is generic enough to be useful for everyone, please contribute (fork and make a pull request for now) and have it included in `pychoir`!

 ## Why not \<X\>?

 ### Hamcrest

-Nothing wrong with hamcrest as such, but PyChoir aims to be better integrated with natural Python syntax.
-You can use hamcrest matchers through PyChoir if you like, wrapping them in the `Matches(my_hamcrest_matcher)` matcher.
+Nothing wrong with hamcrest as such, but `pychoir` aims to be better integrated with natural Python syntax.
+You can use hamcrest matchers through `pychoir` if you like, wrapping them in the `Matches(my_hamcrest_matcher)` matcher.

+### assertpy

+What a nice fluent API for matching, allowing matching multiple things at once.
+However, you can only match one value at a time.
+With `pychoir` you'll be matching the whole result at once, be it a single value, list, tuple, dict, dataclass, you name it.

 ### ???